bendrissou/glade-replication/README.md

 The learning time for all grammars is 4 days (Table 1).
 With evaluation of results, the complete run can take more than one week.

+### A list of claims from the paper supported by the artifact

 Our submission contains 5 tables.
 These are:

 1. Glade II execution